-NO D. DESCRIPTION PAGE Nat: Esse Wit el 1C: Recognizing and Fulfilling ional & Domestic Human Rights : ential Services on Reserves as Human Rights nesses: Naiomi Metallic ibits A14 Curriculum vitae of Naiomi Metallic (March 14, 2018, 12 pages) 161 A15 "The Broad Implications of the First Nation Caring Society Decision: Dealing a Death-Blow to the Current System of Program Delivery (CSPD) On-Reserve & Clearing the Path to Self-Government," unpublished work by Naiomi Metallic written as a major paper for her Master of Laws (100 pages) 166 A16 Slideshow presented during Prof. Metallic's testimony comprising 28 slides (hardcopy, 14 pages) 168 A17 New Brunswick Aboriginal Peoples Council report (April 2016) "Nidap Wiquag: Engaging Aboriginal Youth in Addressing Homelessness" (39 pages) 211 A18 Spirit Bear Plan (one page) 236 All exhibits submitted by Christa Big Canoe, Commission Cou nsel
+NO DESCRIPTION PAGE Nat: Esse Wit el 1C: Recognizing and Fulfilling ional & Domestic Human Rights : ential Services on Reserves as Human Rights nesses: Naiomi Metallic ibits A14 Curriculum vitae of Naiomi Metallic (March 14, 2018, 12 pages) 161 A15 "The Broad Implications of the First Nation Caring Society Decision: Dealing a Death-Blow to the Current System of Program Delivery (CSPD) On-Reserve & Clearing the Path to Self-Government," unpublished work by Naiomi Metallic written as a major paper for her Master of Laws (100 pages) 166 A16 Slideshow presented during Prof. Metallic's testimony comprising 28 slides (hardcopy, 14 pages) 168 A17 New Brunswick Aboriginal Peoples Council report (April 2016) "Nidap Wiquag: Engaging Aboriginal Youth in Addressing Homelessness" (39 pages) 211 A18 Spirit Bear Plan (one page) 236 All exhibits submitted by Christa Big Canoe, Commission Cou nsel

-Quebec City, Quebec --- The hearing starts on Monday, May 14th, 2018 at 8:19 a.m.
-MS. TERRELYNN FEARN: My name is Terrelynn Fearn, and I am the Director of Outreach and Support Services with the National Inquiry, and I want to welcome you all here today.
-I'm just going to take a couple of minutes
+NOTE

-I'm just going to take a couple of minutes to review the opening ceremony.
-We are going to get started.
-We have one of our Elders, Marcel Godbout from Wendat is going to be providing us with an official welcome and an opening prayer.
+The use of square brackets [] indicates that amendments have been made to the certified transcript in order to correct information that was mistranscribed.
+Bryan Zandberg, Registrar for the National Inquiry into Missing and Murdered Indigenous Women and Girls, made all amendments by listening to the source audio recording of the proceeding.
+The amendments were made on April 15th, 2019 in Vancouver, British Columbia.

-And I said, "Marcel, is it okay to introduce you as our Elder?"
+1 Quebec City, Quebec --- The hearing starts on Monday, May 14th, 2018 at 2 8:19 a.m.
+3 MS. TERRELYNN FEARN: My name is Terrelynn 4 Fearn, and I am the Director of Outreach and Support 5 6 Services with the National Inquiry, and I want to welcome 7 you all here today.
+I'm just going to take a couple of minutes 8 9 to review the opening ceremony.
+We are going to get We have one of our Elders, Marcel Godbout from 10 Wendat is going to be providing us with an official welcome 11 12 and an opening prayer.
+And I said, "Marcel, is it okay to introduce 13 you as our Elder?"
 He said, "young Elder."
-So our wonderful young Elder, Marcel, and merci, thank you for coming and welcoming us to this beautiful traditional territory.
+So our 14 15 wonderful young Elder, Marcel, and merci, thank you for coming and welcoming us to this beautiful traditional 16 17 territory.
+18 Then we will proceed with a pipe ceremony with Grandmother Laureen Waters and Grandmother Pénélope 19 Guay, and then we will have Elder Rebecca Vevee with the 20 21 lighting of the Qulliq, and then we'll proceed at the end with some opening remarks from the commissioners.
+All four 22 commissioners will do some short and brief opening remarks.
+23 with the hearing.

-Then we will proceed with a pipe ceremony with Grandmother Laureen Waters and Grandmother Pénélope Guay, and then we will have Elder Rebecca Vevee with the lighting of the Qulliq, and then we'll proceed at the end with some opening remarks from the commissioners.
-All four commissioners will do some short and brief opening remarks.
-Then we will take a short break and then we will proceed with the hearing.
+Then we will take a short break and then we will proceed